afacchi0/bitcoin-rpc-testnet-public/README.md

 # This repository contains only the documentation and overview.

 The full implementation is private.
-If you would like access to the full implementation, please open a new GitHub issue using the “Access Request” template
+If you would like access to it, please open a new GitHub issue using the “Access Request” template